Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

    -   Default Website

-   -   Team Foundation Server
+   -   Azure DevOps Server

-   -   TFS Proxy (if your deployment uses it)
+   -   Azure DevOps Server Proxy (if your deployment uses it)

    -   SharePoint Central Administration (if your deployment uses SharePoint)

    On each server that hosts a website that you want to configure, open **Internet Information Services (IIS) Manager**.

-5. Expand *ComputerName*, expand **Sites**, open the submenu for the website that you want to configure (for example, Team Foundation Server), and then choose **Bindings** from the Actions pane.
+5. Expand *ComputerName*, expand **Sites**, open the submenu for the website that you want to configure (for example, Azure DevOps Server), and then choose **Bindings** from the Actions pane.

    ![You must configure bindings for all sites](_img/ic712599.png)